Get Pre-Approved For Your Car Loan Apply Now

 5. Alternative methods

-There are also indirect ways you can increase the life of your snow tires.
-If you are in the market for a new car, choose a vehicle with optimized AWD and braking systems that reduce wheel friction and optimize grip.
-Reducing the use of your vehicle during the winter is always a great alternative, too.
+• Choose the Right Vehicle: If you are in the market for a new car, choose a vehicle with optimized AWD and braking systems that reduce wheel friction and optimize grip.

-In conclusion, here’s a quick look at the pros and cons of these softer tread tires designed for conquering the snow, sleet, and ice:
+In Conclusion, here's a quick look at the pros and cons of these softer tread tires designed for conquering the snow, sleet, and ice:

 Pros of Winter Tires